 The addition of the bridge propelled me forward but once again but left me with the feeling something was missing compositionally.
 I had played with the idea of the original path the women were on warping and collapsing into the water behind them and attempted bringing this back in with some success.
 The female figures in the center plagued me throughout the painting – such a small part of the composition but also the linchpin to the entire scene for me.
 I really enjoyed the abstracted quality they had when I first quickly daubed them in toward the beginning and didn’t want to lose it, but felt a need to articulate them more as the piece moved forward.
 Their Hanboks changed color, went from unrecognizable blurs to solidifying into what I eventually could not unsee as Hershey’s Kisses, and then thankfully managed to strike a balance between the two.

 The water to the left of the scene then became a source of ire as I struggled with how to portray the reflection of the palace quarters in the upper left and what elements, if any, to add to the water surface.
-Cursing through photos during this phase feels a bit like browsing characters on the player selection screen of a vintage video game.
 I tried out numerous objects in that one spot until I settled on a statue inspired by images I’d seen of man-made islands in Korean waterways and Japanese Koi ponds.
 Various other tiny fires appeared and were extinguished until I reached a point where I had to put my brushes down and force myself not to make direct eye contact with the painting as I cleaned up for the night.

 I’m aware of how overly dramatic and self-obsessive these posts may come across – and to be sure, they are – but this is an interesting aspect of a commitment to creating that I’ve had to accept.
 The ideas and emotions that spark new work come and go on their own unpredictable schedule, but the only reason the work gets done is because it feels so big and important to me.
 There is a childish glee that comes from anticipating the potential of a painting’s realization.
 I often think back to one night when I was 6 or 7 being struck with the brilliant idea of surrounding my bed with fake sewer walls so I could live inside a sewer like the Teenage Mutant Ninja Turtles, which I hurriedly started working on until realizing that Scotch tape and computer paper weren’t going to make my dreams come true.
 Every painting feels massive in the beginning – it’s potential limitless.
 There is a lot of fantasizing and tunnel vision before something gets started.
 The “blank canvas” has personally never been the hard part for me.
 As time goes on and the canvas starts to be increasingly defined, that definition starts threatening to become dead ends and lost enthusiasm.
 I’m starting to find that the key to a successful painting for me seems to be it’s continual reinvention – building up and destroying until you’re left with something you can’t wait to get back to tomorrow.

-Maintaining this reinvention isn’t easy by any means, but as the insufferable self-made success stories of the world have always liked to remind us, ‘nothing worth doing is’.
+Maintaining this reinvention isn’t easy by any means, but as the saying goes, “nothing worth doing is”.
 Perhaps that’s true – then again eating pizza is easy and also worth doing.
 There’s an exception to every rule, I suppose.